AfjalAura9/Frontend-Quiz-Web-Application/README.md

-Here’s an updated version of your README that incorporates more interactive and user-friendly elements, specifically designed for GitHub.
-It includes clear sections, clickable links, a table of contents, and better formatting with GitHub-flavored markdown to make the README visually appealing and easy to navigate.

----

 # Quiz Web Application

 A fun and interactive web-based quiz app that lets users test their knowledge in HTML, CSS, and JavaScript.
 Select a programming language, answer questions, and get real-time feedback!